How to Sell a House By Owner in Delaware

 FSBO is a method of selling a house without the assistance of a commissioned or flat-rate Realtor, known as a listing agent.
 In a FSBO sale, the seller assumes the responsibilities that would normally fall to their agent, such as pricing the property, marketing it to buyers, arranging showings and open houses, and negotiating the deal.

-No matter how commissions play out in the future, Delaware buyers’ agents will expect compensation for the work they do to bring a buyer to a sale, such as arranging showings and helping to tee up and qualify potential buyers.
-In addition, when a seller isn’t working with an agent, the buyer’s agent may end up carrying more of the weight to get the sale to the finish line.
+Even with new commission rules in place, buyer’s agents in Delaware will expect compensation for the work they do to bring a buyer to a sale, such as arranging showings and helping to tee up and qualify the buyer.
+Plus, when a seller isn’t working with an agent, the buyer’s agent may end up carrying more of the weight to get the deal to the finish line.

 See our guide on who pays closing costs when selling a house by owner for more details.